-Category Possible components Considerations Personnel Costs (MSU) Educators, program instructors, principal investigators, coordinators, staff, presenters, etc. Annual appointments (12 mo.), academic appointments (9 mo.) &amp; summer salary Graduate students (G.A. or R.A.)
-1⁄2, 1⁄2, 3⁄4, or full time Undergrad, temp Salary and fringes for non-MSU personnel are not included Who all will be involved on the grant?
+Category Possible components Considerations Personnel / Salary (MSU) Educators, program instructors, principal investigators, coordinators, staff, presenters, etc. Annual appointments (12 mo.), academic appointments (9 mo.) & summer salary Graduate students (G.A. or R.A.)
+1/4, 1/2, 3/4, or full time Undergrad, temp Salary and fringes for non-MSU personnel will not be included in this section.
+Who all will be involved on the grant?
 What percentage of their time will they work on the grant?
-Will it vary by grant period?
-For hourly positions, what is the number of hours and rate?
+For those who are paid hourly, how many hours will they work on the grant and at what rate?
+Will the same people be working the same level of effort during the entire project period?
+Or is it short-term/provisional effort?
 Can these people actually get paid from the grant funds, or is all of their time already spoken for (effort reporting)?
 Does the agency have a maximum limit on salary?
-MSU employees' current salaries, as of that day, are pulled into the budget version in Kuali Research (KR).
-KR automatically calculates the fringe and applies inflation at appropriate intervals.
-Fringe Fringe benefits for employees 50% - 100% Affordable Care Act (ACA) fringe Healthcare for Grad Assistants Fringe is split into four categories: 1) retirement; 2) FICA (Federal Insurance Contributions Act); 3) other/miscellaneous; &amp; 4) health, dental &amp; prescription.
-Each personnel type will have slightly different rates.
+MSU employees' current salaries, as of that day, are pulled into the budget version in KC.
+KC automatically calculates the fringe and applies inflation at appropriate intervals.
+Fringe Fringe benefits for employees 50% - 100% Affordable Care Act (ACA) fringe Healthcare for Grad Assistants Fringe is split into four categories: 1) retirement; 2) FICA (Federal Insurance Contributions Act); 3) other/miscellaneous; & 4) health, dental & prescription.
+Each personnel type will have slightly different rates, due to certain criteria.
 For example, a temp person may only have FICA, but a staff person working the same hours may be eligible for all four categories.
-KR will get you the most accurate fringe rate based on today's salary and employment status.
+KC will get you the most accurate fringe rate based on today's salary and employment status.
 If you know your employee will need ACA, this is entered manually into KC.
-Grad Assistantship benefits are charged in flat dollar amounts based upon the cost of health care and the average number of credits waived.
-Equipment Useful life span &gt; 1 year Total cost &gt; \$5,000 To be considered "Equipment", an item must have a useful life span of over one year, be a stand-alone item, and cost over \$5,000.
-Travel In-state mileage Conferences (local, state, international) Meals for meetings Vehicle rental Consider the different types of costs included on a travel expense report and what type of travel you will have to do for this grant.
-This could include programming travel; travel required by the solicitation; trips to meet collaborators, participants, farms, etc.; travel to conferences directly related to grant disseminate knowledge.
+Grad Assistantships benefits are charged in flat dollar amount based upon the cost of health care and the average number of credits waived.
+Equipment Useful life span > 1 year Total cost > \$5,000 To be considered "Equipment", an item must have a useful life span of over one year, be a stand-alone item, and cost over \$5,000.
+Travel In-state mileage Conferences (local, state, international) Meals for meetings Consider the different types of costs that go on a Travel Expense Report, and what type of travel you will have to do for this grant during the time period of the grant.
+This could include: programming travel; travel required by the solicitation; trips to meet collaborators, participants, farms, etc.; travel to conferences directly related to grant to disseminate knowledge.